Healthy Homes Assessment Roseneath

 Roseneath Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Roseneath and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement to all Roseneath and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records of their conformance with the Healthy Homes Standards that apply or will be in force during the tenancy of your rental home.

 From 1 July 2021

-• Private landlords and property managers should ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers should ensure their rental properties conform with the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 From 1 July 2024